 This handbook is designed to help you make informed choices about your learning pathway through the first year of Senior School.
 In order to make the most of this opportunity you need to start planning.
-You can count on our support and that of your parents or carers to help you develop and implement your plan.
+You can count on our support to help you develop and implement your plan.
 For it to be most effective there is work for you to do as well.